Inspection Reports for

 Findings

-The facility failed to ensure the written policy and procedure for crisis intervention was available to residents and their families, and the policy did not address alternative methods for dealing with residents with violent behaviors.
-Additionally, the facility failed to ensure a contracted psychiatric nurse performed monthly written evaluations of each resident's response to their mental health plan of care.
+The facility failed to ensure the written policy and procedure for crisis intervention was available to residents and their families.
+Additionally, the facility did not ensure that a contracted psychiatric nurse performed monthly written evaluations of each resident's response to their mental health plan of care.

 Deficiencies (2)

-The facility failed to ensure the written policy and procedure for crisis intervention was available to residents and their families and did not address alternative methods for dealing with residents with violent behaviors.
+28-39-234(c) QUALITY OF CARE: The facility failed to ensure the written policy and procedure for crisis intervention was available to residents and their families.
+The policy did not address alternative methods for dealing with residents with violent behaviors or identify a hierarchy of positive approaches.

-The facility failed to ensure the contracted psychiatric nurse performed monthly written evaluations of each resident's response to their mental health plan of care.
+28-39-235(a) NURSING SERVICES: The facility failed to ensure the contracted psychiatric nurse performed monthly written evaluations of each resident's response to their mental health plan of care for all residents.

 Report Facts